 We are looking to hire postdocs.
 Prospective postdocs must have a quantitative background, programming skills and/or extensive experience with genomic data analysis, as well as a sincere interest in tackling biological questions.
 Positions in the lab offer a competitive salary and benefits.
 Informal inquiries as well as applications (including a cv, a cover letter that briefly describes your research experience, interests and goals for your postdoctoral training, examples of your work and contact details for 2-3 professional references) should be sent over email.

 We are looking to recruit graduate students with an interest in evolution and genetics, and preferably a strong quantitative background.
-Options for doctoral programs include the Ecology, Evolution and Behavior program and the Cell and Molecular Biology (research tracks: Bioinformatics and Computational Biology or Molecular Genetics).
+Options for doctoral programs include the Ecology, Evolution and Behavior program, the Cell and Molecular Biology (research tracks: Bioinformatics and Computational Biology or Molecular Genetics) and the Statistics and Data Science program.

 It is a good idea to contact us in advance if you are considering applying to one of these graduate programs and interested in joining us.
 I will do my best to help you with the admission process.